oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Key Binding JWT (KB-JWT):
-:  A Key Binding JWT is said to "be tied to" a particular SD-JWT when its payload is signed using the key included in the SD-JWT payload, and also contains a hash of the SD-JWT in its `sd_hash` claim.
-A JWT for proving Key Binding as defined in (#kb-jwt).
+:  A Key Binding JWT is said to "be tied to" a particular SD-JWT when its payload is signed using the key included in the SD-JWT payload, and the KB-JWT contains a hash of the SD-JWT in its `sd_hash` claim.
+Its format is defined in (#kb-jwt).

 Selectively Disclosable JWT with Key Binding (SD-JWT+KB):
 : A composite structure, comprising an SD-JWT and a Key Binding JWT tied to that SD-JWT.